bcrowell/bcrowell.github.io/moving_through_spacetime_at_c/index.md

 ![diagram showing three normalized vectors on a piece of graph paper](normalized-vectors.jpg)

 Two points will turn out to be crucial for the actual relativity stuff: (1) Normalization doesn't work on a vector that has a length of zero.
-That's because that vector doesn't carry any direction information, so no matter how we stretch it or shrink it, it will still be a zero vector.
+That's because no matter how we stretch it or shrink it, it will still have a length of 0, not 1.
 (2) The normalization is arbitrary.
 As long as a vector isn't exactly the zero vector, it can be stretched or shrunk to have *any* standard length.
 In the image above, all three vectors have been normalized to 5 graph-paper squares in length.
 Is that "wrong" because it's not *one* square?
 No, because in some other set of units it *would* be 1.
 In fact, the graph paper I used was sold in the US and has 5 squares per inch (an archaic unit used in that country).
 So in that sense those vectors *are* normalized "correctly."